-You may download the result set of any query in CSV, TSV or any other supported format for 30 days after the initial query is run.
-After this, we will expire the result data.
-The query itself and its execution logs will be retained indefinitely, so you may always re-execute it to rebuild the result set and retain it for another 90 days.
-Please take care to note that queries executed against regularly updated time-series data will yield different results on each execution unless a time window is specified in the query.
+You can download the result set of any query in CSV, TSV or any other supported format for 30 days after the initial query is run.
+After this, the result data expires.
+The query itself and its execution logs are retained indefinitely, so you may always re-execute it to rebuild the result set and retain it for another 90 days.
+Queries executed against regularly updated time-series data yield different results on each execution unless a time window is specified in the query.

 Bulk Import Sessions

-Any data uploaded to Treasure Data through a Bulk Import Session but not imported into a Treasure Data table will be expired after 30 days.
+Any data uploaded to Treasure Data through a Bulk Import Session but not imported into a Treasure Data table expires after 30 days.

 When you delete a table on Treasure Data, the data is retained for 30 days and can be recovered any time during this period.

 We preserve all account data for 30 days after an account deletion, unless explicitly stated otherwise in your contract.
 This includes all databases, tables, user accounts, queries, and job histories.
-Please note that a failed “Proof of Concept” or “Demo Account” is considered a cancelled account after the POC or other project is completed and is subject to this same policy if not converted to an ongoing account.
+A “Proof of Concept” or “Demo Account” is considered a cancelled account after the POC or other project is completed and is subject to this same policy if not converted to an ongoing account.

 Job History Accessibility